 Wipes Dispenser: Skip Hop On-the-go is amazing!
 Stores about 25 wipes.

 Burp Cloths & Swaddles: Aden and Anais makes a high quality burp cloth, swaddle and bib.
 They are more expensive, but wash well and last long!
-I keep on hand A LOT of these, we go through them like crazy.
+I kept on hand A LOT of these, we went through them like crazy.
 I’d say 12 burp cloths and 6-8 swaddles.
-I use the swaddles for a lot of things other than swaddling.
+I used the swaddles for a lot of things other than swaddling.

 What’s in my Bathroom?

-Shampoo and Body Wash: Burt’s Bees is still my go-to, it’s tear free and smells delicious.
+Shampoo and Body Wash: Burt’s Bees is still my go-to, it’s tear free and smells like honey.

 Tub: Angelcare Bath Support fits into your regular bath tub and dries quickly.
 It’s soft on baby’s skin and props them up for easy access.